kbab6aoo/HowToArticles/installWordpressAndPHPMyAdminDockerCompose.md

-# How To Install Wordpress and PhpMyAdmin with Docker Compose on Ubuntu 16.04
+# How To Install Wordpress and PhpMyAdmin with Docker Compose on Ubuntu 16.04 AWS EC2 Instance

 ## Introduction